ORANGE COUNTY TRUST MANAGEMENT

-A trust is a fund that is set up by a single person, a family or an organization for a beneficiary.
-The responsibility of disbursing the funds is entrusted in a trustee—in this case, the accountant.
-Trusts are often created to protect families who have no experience regarding the responsibilities of handling large finances.
-A trustee should always consult a qualified Certified Public Accountant to assist in administering a trust.
+A trust is a written instrument that is set up by a single person, a family or an organization for a beneficiary.
+The responsibility of disbursing the funds is entrusted in a trustee—in many cases, by the accountant.
+Trusts are often created to protect families to insure that assets are handled, in the future in, accordance with the donor’s desires.
+A trustee should consult a qualified CPA to assist in administering a trust.

 There are many reasons for creating a trust.
 This can include protecting a family’s assets, providing for minors who are not capable of handling funds, saving for estate taxes, to prevent “wasting” of the funds of an entire family, etc.